tatapuchi/Terraria-Prefixes/README.md

 Setting the stat multipliers for an item with the prefix is done in the appropriately named `SetStats()` method, just override and set stat values.
 Note that the `PrefixCatgeory` enum (Which is set to `PrefixCategory.Custom` by default) changes your ability to set the stat multipliers, for example, if you set the enum to say PrefixCategory.Melee, then you will be able to change the scale multiplier (to increase or decrease the size of a weapon) or if you set it to PrefixCategory.Ranged, you would be able to change the shoot speed multiplier of that item.

+## Autoload()
+This method actually allows to to create mutliple prefixes in the same class, say we had a specific type of prefix like something for size: "Small", "Medium", "Big"
+All these methods would do is the scale of the item, and so, instead of having one class for each, we can group them in one class that defines all three prefixes, look to **`Metric.cs`** for an example on this.